 John Philip Sousa Foundation.
 A non-profit foundation dedicated to the promotion of international understanding through the medium of band music.
 Our band was the recipient of the prestigious 2007-2008 Sudler Silver Scroll which recognizes outstanding community bands.
-See a report of the Presentation Concert by clicking here.

 World Association for Symphonic Bands and Ensembles.
 A useful site for world-wide events and concerts.
 Claims to be “the only international organization of wind band conductors, composers, performers, publishers, teachers, instrument makers and friends of wind music.”

 American Bandmasters Association.
 An organization devoted to the recognition of outstanding achievement in the field of the concert band.
 Useful American and international links page.

 National Band Association.
 Claims to be the largest band organization in the world, and it’s probably true.

 Band Music USA.
 A searchable directory of American concert bands and wind ensembles, with some brief contact details about each of them.
 Unfortunately there are no links to websites, and some of the contact details are out of date, but the list is extensive and a search engine such as Google can always be used subsequently to see if a band you have found has a web presence with up-to-date information.

 Association of Concert Bands.
 Details of their annual convention.